vryy/4C/CONTRIBUTING.md

 * All tests are passing.
 * Approval of the changes by at least one respective code owner (cf. `<path/to/baci-source-code>/.gitlab/CODEOWNERS.md`)

-Before the merge is performed, please rebase your branch into a final clean state.
+Before the merge is performed, consider a rebase of your branch into a final clean state.
 For instance, if you added small modifications during review these should be squashed into the appropriate commits, as the exact history of these changes is not of interest in the long run and pollutes the log.

 When these conditions are met,